gimler/guzzle-docs/tour/building_services.rst

 The ``Inspector::prepareConfig`` method is responsible for adding default parameters to a configuration object and ensuring that required parameters are in the configuration.
 The code present in the example factory method will be very similar to the code your will need in your client's factory method.
 Any object composition required to build the client should be added in the factory method (for example, attaching event observers to the client based on configuration settings).

-Miscellaneous helpers methods for your web service can also be put in the client.
+Miscellaneous helper methods for your web service can also be put in the client.
 For example, the Amazon S3 client has methods to create a signed URL.

 Create commands
 ---------------